ahmedsharyo/crypto-sign-challenge/README.md

 Crypto Sign
 ===========

-Crypto Sign is an application to sign a message with your private key using RSA/ECDSA algorithm
+Crypto Sign is an application to sign a message with your private key using RSA/ECDSA algorithms

 Installing
 ----------